zuck30/aurafy/CONTRIBUTING.md

   ```

 ### 8. Open a Pull Request
-- Go to the [Aura-fy repository](https://github.com/zuck30/aura-fy) on GitHub.
+- Go to the [aurafy repository](https://github.com/zuck30/aurafy) on GitHub.
 - Click **New Pull Request** and select your branch.
 - Provide a detailed description of your changes, including:
   - What you changed and why.